How Much Does Roof Repair Cost?

 Patching a roof is similar to repairing a hole in the roof.
 The average cost to patch a roof is $200 to $1,000 and depends on the area that needs to be restored.
 Replacing a few shingles will cost less than having to replace and reseal a skylight.
 Patching a roof is a quick way to repair roof damage, but sometimes it’s only a temporary option, and eventually the roof will require repair or total replacement.

 All roofs have at least one ridge where the slope changes positions.
 These ridgelines are capped with triangular pieces that cover any cracks between the roof materials below.
 If a ridge cap is damaged or a crack appears underneath it, water can leak into the roof and under the shingles or tiles.
 It usually costs $250 to $750 to repair ridge caps, including applying fresh mortar.

 Roof Eaves Repair

 Roof tails form the foundation for the eaves built to hang over the edges of the house to keep water from running down the sides of the house.
 These helpful features are expensive roof repair elements, with an average cost of $1,500 to $1,700.
 They’re a complex structure that may involve repairing the shingles, fascia, trusses, or any other damaged part that forms a sturdy eave.

 Roof Fascia Repair

 Most roofs have fascia attached to the roof’s edges to provide extra support for the roof materials and for aesthetic purposes.
 These long boards can warp or crack from extended exposure to sun and rain.
-If they can’t be patched, you’ll need to have them replaced for about $300 to $1,500 depending on how many fasciae you have and if they’re custom made.
+It costs between $600 to $6,000 to repair fascia depending on how many fasciae there are and if they’re custom made.